CDLUC3/mrt-admin-lambda/src-colladmin/README.md

 ## Tasks
 - [ ] Display profile list
   - GET /profiles
-  - TODO: include database values
+  - TODO: include database values and display beside the profile value
+  - TODO: could the ingest service return the profiles back as JSON rather than using S3?
 - [ ] Compare profile to template
   - GET /compare-profile
     - profile-id
-  - TODO: include database values
+  - TODO: include database values and display beside the profile value
+  - TODO: could the ingest service return the profiles back as JSON rather than using S3?
 - [ ] Check profile currentness (in s3)
   - GET /profile-refresh
+  - TODO: not applicable if returned from the ingest service
+  - Save (in S3 metadata or a text file) the hash of the most recent commit
 - [ ] Refresh profiles from git
   - POST /profile-refresh
   - TODO: or determine if this will only be done via a PUSH from github actions
+  - TODO: not applicable if returned from the ingest service
 - [ ] Modify database fields (collection name, node?, oai settings)
   - POST /profile-database/[profile-id]
     - name